First published April 2019 | Words and photos by Vietnam Coracle

 Here I’ve written a few brief paragraphs about the subjects listed below:

-Routes & Transportation: As you’ll see from my map above, I’ve divided the roads on Son Tra Peninsular into three colour-coded routes, which you can piece together as you like: the Coastal Loop (blue line), the Inland Route (red line), and the Banyan Extension (purple line).
+Routes & Transportation: As you’ll see from my map above, I’ve divided the roads on Son Tra Peninsula into three colour-coded routes, which you can piece together as you like: the Coastal Loop (blue line), the Inland Route (red line), and the Banyan Extension (purple line).
 All three routes are highly scenic, fairly easy to navigate (signage is good), and pleasant to ride.
-Although Son Tra Peninsular is ideal for exploring by motorbike, you could feasibly do it on a bicycle too, but it’d be a real challenge with all the steep ascents.
+Although Son Tra Peninsula is ideal for exploring by motorbike, you could feasibly do it on a bicycle too, but it’d be a real challenge with all the steep ascents.
 Without your own wheels it’s not as fun, because you won’t have the freedom and independence to go where and when you please.
 However, it’s still possible: You can hire a taxi or motorbike-taxi (Grab, for example), or rent a car and driver, to take you from Danang or Hoi An and around Son Tra for the day.
 But, of course, this will be relatively expensive.

 Danang & Son Tra: Danang is a great city with a great future – the world is starting to realize this now.
 But, as the city has made a name for itself, inevitably the population has swelled, visitor numbers have soared, construction has boomed, and the roads are increasingly congested.
-Son Tra Peninsular is the perfect quick fix antidote when Danang’s metropolitan appeal starts to wear off.
+Son Tra Peninsula is the perfect quick fix antidote when Danang’s metropolitan appeal starts to wear off.
 Barely 5-10 minutes from downtown, and you’re in the forests, mountains, and beaches of Son Tra.
 There are Buddhist temples and shrines, high-end resorts and budget beach camping, seafood restaurants and cafes, gardens and museums, beaches and coves, jungles and wildlife, stunning ocean vistas and city views, peace and tranquility, sea breezes and fresh air.

-Environment & Nature: Trash, thankfully, appears to be under control on Son Tra Peninsular, and construction has been limited to a couple of high-end resorts, several hastily-built mid-range accommodations, a huge temple complex, and some seafood restaurants.
+Environment & Nature: Trash, thankfully, appears to be under control on Son Tra Peninsula, and construction has been limited to a couple of high-end resorts, several hastily-built mid-range accommodations, a huge temple complex, and some seafood restaurants.
 However, there at least a couple of abandoned, half-built resort projects, and new developments planned for the future.
 But technically, Son Tra is a protected area.
 You will almost certainly see some wildlife, especially squirrels and macaques (at least I think they’re macaques), and maybe even the famous and endangered red-shanked douc langur.
 Exotic birds, butterflies and dragonflies are everywhere, and the jungles are full of giant, old, tropical trees.

 Safety & Traffic: Although traffic is generally very light (except on weekends and public holidays), the roads can still be dangerous if you’re not careful.
-On the narrow lanes, particularly in the north and east of the peninsular, there are some potholed sections and gravel in the corners which is treacherous and easy to skid on.
+On the narrow lanes, particularly in the north and east of the peninsula, there are some potholed sections and gravel in the corners which is treacherous and easy to skid on.
 The inland road is extremely steep and it doesn’t take much to lose control.
 Also, when hiking the pathways through the trees and down to the beaches, it’s very easy to slip and twist an ankle or worse.
 It might feel safe on the roads, but it’s imperative to ride cautiously.
 I saw dozens of foreign riders on Son Tra without helmets.
 This is a bad idea on many levels: Firstly, you’re breaking the law of the country in which you are a guest; Secondly, it’s dangerous (although, perhaps if you can’t be bothered to wear a helmet, you get what’s coming to you); Lastly, if you don’t wear a helmet, everyone will look at you and think you’re an idiot.
 Increasingly, Vietnamese people see foreigners breaking laws or behaving badly and, understandably, resent them for it.
 Don’t confirm and encourage this image of foreigners in Vietnam: wear your helmet.

 Son Tra was formerly referred to as Monkey Mountain, a name that was popular with Americans during the war.
 Indeed, Son Tra has long been of strategic importance as the entrance to one of Vietnam’s biggest ports and cities.
-For this reason, parts of the peninsular are still tightly controlled by the military and off-limits to visitors.
+For this reason, parts of the peninsula are still tightly controlled by the military and off-limits to visitors.
 I’ve marked such places on my map.

 The Coastal Loop: